Do Bees Have Teeth?

 Honey Bee Mandibles

 Many living creatures have a moveable jaw.
-Honeybees however have 2 moveable jaws.
+Honey bees however have 2 moveable jaws.
 In addition to moving up and down in a chewing movement, bee mandibles also move in and out.

-When first emerging from their brood cell, mandibles help open the cell and allow release.
 They are also used to clean cells and remove debris.
-This prepares it for reuse by the queen bee for egg laying.
+This prepares the cell for the queen bee to fulfill her role of egg laying.

 In addition to cleaning up the brood nest, worker bees use their mandibles and teeth to polish the hive with propolis.
 They also use mouth parts for shaping honeycomb into hexagon cells.